Travelling

 • What are E1 and E2 visas to Portugal?

 The E1 visa is a medical treatment visa to Portugal.
-It belongs to the temporary stay visa type and grants an opportunity to stay in Portugal for the whole period of medical treatment a third country national needs but not more than one year.
+It belongs to the temporary stay visa type and allows third-country nationals to stay in Portugal for the duration of their medical treatment, up to one year.

-• What is an E2 visa to Portugal?
+• What is the E2 visa to Portugal?

-The E2 visa is a temporary stay visa to Portugal that grants an opportunity to the residents of countries included in the World Trade Organisation or WTO to stay in Portugal to provide service or for professional training purposes.
+The E2 visa is a temporary stay visa to Portugal that grants an opportunity to the residents of countries included in the World Trade Organisation or WTO to stay in Portugal to provide service or undergo professional training.

 • What is the E8 visa to Portugal?

-The E8 is a temporary stay visa for seasonal work that is given for more than 90 days and less than 270 days.
-Their visa is valid for the whole duration of their stay and allows multiple entries into Portugal.
+The E8 is a temporary stay visa for seasonal work.
+It is issued for periods ranging between 90 days to 270 days and allows multiple entries into Portugal during that time.

-• Can I apply for a D2 visa to Portugal?
+• Can I apply for the D2 visa to Portugal?